liftoff/HumanInput/README.rst

     :height: 281
     :align: center

-The HumanInput Feedback plugin (which is automatically included in the '-full' version of humaninput.js) adds support for providing visual, audio, and (soon) vibration feedback for triggered events.
+The HumanInput Feedback plugin (which is automatically included in the '-full' version of humaninput.js) adds support for providing visual, audio, and vibration feedback for triggered events.
 You can enable each feedback type via the ``visualFeedback``, ``audioFeedback``, and ``vibrationFeedback`` settings:

 .. code-block:: javascript